-If an incident occurs while abroad, the instructor must complete the Incident Report Form and email it to Kelly McLaughlin (kelly.mclaughlin@yale.edu), Study Abroad Director.
+If an incident occurs while abroad, you must complete the Incident Report Form within 24 hours.
 Please review this form in advance so that you know what types of incidents must be reported and what information will be required.
-The Incident Report Form, which includes detailed instructions, is available on the Faculty Toolkit site.
+The Incident Report Form, which includes detailed instructions, is available on the Faculty Toolkit site (Health & Safety section).